viamrobotics/docs/docs/components/motor/_index.md

 ### IsPowered

+Returns whether or not the motor is currently running, and the percent power (between 0 and 1; if the motor is off the percent power will be 0).
+Stepper motors will report `true` if they are being powered while holding a position, as well as when they are turning.

 {{< tabs >}}
 {{% tab name="Python" %}}
-Returns whether or not the motor is currently running, and the percent power (between 0 and 1; if the motor is off the percent power will be 0).

 **Parameters:**